Jarden to buy disposable cutlery maker Waddington for $1.35 billion

-Jarden Corp JAH.N said it would buy disposable tableware maker Waddington Group for $1.35 billion, bolstering a portfolio of brands that ranges from Sunbeam kitchen appliances to Coleman outdoor gear.
+Jarden Corp JAH.N said it would buy disposable tableware maker Waddington Group for $1.35 billion (869 million pounds), bolstering a portfolio of brands that ranges from Sunbeam kitchen appliances to Coleman outdoor gear.

 Waddington, owned by private equity firm Olympus Partners, makes plastic plates, cups and cutlery.
 It is expected to contribute about $800 million to Jarden's revenue in 2016.